 • What are the pros and cons of round-ups?

 How Does Round-Up Savings Work?

 With some providers, these small amounts of change accrue and then are deposited into the user’s account in a lump sum once they hit a certain dollar-amount threshold or a specific time period has passed.

 With others, the funds may be deposited as soon as the transaction settles.

 Some bank accounts and debit card products offer round-ups for transactions.
-Not all financial institutions offer round-ups, so if the notion sounds like the right tactic to help an individual save, consider investigating whether the feature is offered before deciding where to open an account.
+Not all financial institutions offer round-up savings accounts, so if the notion sounds like the right tactic to help you save, consider investigating whether the feature is offered before deciding where to open an account.

-There are also standalone round-up apps, which users can connect to a credit card or bank account.
+There are also standalone round-up apps, which users can typically connect to a credit card, debit card, or checking account.

 The app then monitors transactions and either transfers the proceeds of round-ups in batches or allows users to transfer money on demand.